-October 18, 2018, Chief Hans Rhynhart, Associate Vice President and Chief of Police, publicly welcomed the Division of Environmental Health and Safety (EHS) to the Division of Public Safety team.
-This acknowledgement was part of the annual Division of Public Safety Promotions and Recognition Ceremony.
-Staff from all UConn campuses committed to keeping UConn a safe place to work, research, and learn filled the Public Safety Complex for the event, a short pause in the day to celebrate professional accomplishments, new talent, and emerging opportunities.
+October 18, 2018, Chief Hans Rhynhart, Associate Vice President and Chief of Police, publicly welcomed the Division of Environmental Health and Safety (EHS) to the Division of University Safety team.
+This acknowledgement was part of the annual Division of University Safety Promotions and Recognition Ceremony.
+Staff from all UConn campuses committed to keeping UConn a safe place to work, research, and learn filled the University Safety Complex for the event, a short pause in the day to celebrate professional accomplishments, new talent, and emerging opportunities.

 Thursday, April 26th, a team of ten scholars reported their recent findings to an attentive group of representatives from Dining Services and Environmental Health and Safety at UConn.
 Their goal was to offer informed analysis of interview data about occupational health and safety collected from employees and assistant managers in Dining Services.
 Who were these influential scholars?
 They were all undergraduate students, mostly senior Psychological Science majors in Associate Professor Robert Henning’s new “Occupational Health Psychology” course (PCYC 3644).
 This professional presentation during their last class of the semester was the culmination of a semester of study plus data collection and analysis as a service learning project.